Islamic State Conducts An Onslaught Of New Attacks With Iranian Weapons On Iraq’s Borders

 The situation has become so fraught that Iraqi Army Chief of Staff Lt.
 Gen. Othman al-Ghanmi visited the 5th Division in Diyala on April 27 to handle the increased threats.

 A Diyala security officer claimed that the Islamic State fighters were also getting bolder in their attacks.
-One example given was a screenshot from a propaganda video showed a fighter launching a mortar under the bright sun.
+One example given was a screenshot from a propaganda video that showed a fighter launching a mortar under the bright sun.

-The video “shows they are confident enough now to conduct attacks in the daytime,” the security officer explained.
+“[The video] shows they are confident enough now to conduct attacks in the daytime,” the security officer explained.
 “The attacks always used to happen only after it got dark.”

 Worse still for Iraqi forces, many of the videos appeared to show the Islamic State fighters with Iranian weapons.
-One specific weapon seen in a clip was an Iranian M91 81 mm high-explosive mortar projectiles, fitted with AZ111A-series.
+One specific weapon seen in a clip was an Iranian M91, with 81mm high-explosive mortar projectiles.

 The security expert claimed that the prevailing belief was that terrorist group had managed to seize the weapons after a number of Iran-backed Popular Mobilization Units (PMU) had left their positions in the province in March.
 The PMUs were reportedly concerned about being targeted by U.S. drone strikes.